LispCookbook/cl-cookbook/performance.md

 cost to compile-time.
 You just need to define generic function as a `inlined-generic-function`.

+**Caution**

+This package is declared as experimental thus is not recommended to be used in a serious software production.
+Use it at your own risk!

 ~~~lisp
 * (defgeneric plus (a b)
     (:generic-function-class inlined-generic-function))